project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/163-jim-mann-biochar-and-enhanced-rock-weathering-to-remove-1b-ton-carbon-annually-and-holistically.md

 ---
-title: 163 Jim Mann - Biochar and enhanced rock weathering to remove 1B ton carbon annually and holistically
+title: 163 Jim Mann Biochar And Enhanced Rock Weathering To Remove 1b Ton Carbon Annually And Holistically
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-04-08)